FallerS/FallerS.github.io/_posts/2021-01-14-first_post.md

 The annualized share ratio of the Smoke industry assuming a riskfree rate of 2% was appr.
 0,5.

 ### Skewness
-Negative skew results in more negative returns as would be expected cmopared to a normal distribution
+Negative skew results in more negative returns as would be expected cmopared to a normal distribution.

 ```python
 # alternatively scipy can be used: scipy.stats.skew()